 COVID-19 outbreak 'getting bigger' after Nigeria case: WHO

-GENEVA: Coronavirus outbreak is "getting bigger", the World Health Organization (WHO) said on Friday (Feb 28) after Nigeria confirmed sub-Saharan Africa's first case, reiterating its warning that the virus could reach most "if not all countries".
+GENEVA: The coronavirus outbreak is "getting bigger", the World Health Organization (WHO) said on Friday (Feb 28) after Nigeria confirmed sub-Saharan Africa's first case, reiterating its warning that the virus could reach most "if not all countries".

-WHO spokesman Christian Lindmeier told a Geneva news briefing that it was looking into reports of some people getting re-infected, which would include reviewing how were tests taken, adding: "But in general a person who had coronavirus infection would be immune at least for a while."
+Five more countries have reported their first case of COVID-19, all with travel history connected to Italy - Nigeria, Estonia, Denmark, Netherlands and Lithuania - WHO spokesman Christian Lindmeier said.

 READ: WHO sounds alarm over Africa's COVID-19 preparedness